mostroverkhov/firebase-data-rsocket/readme.md

 tcp, websockets, udp. `ClientTransport` and `ServerTransport` implementations for each transport are available on `transport-` submodules

 #### Standalone binaries
 `mvn package` on `server-binary-tcp` will produce runnable uber jar supporting tcp transport.
 Authorization credentials, if required, should be provided as reference to file using `-Dserver.creds` property.
-Port parameter is mandatory
+Port parameter is mandatory.
 Server can be started as
 `java -Dserver.port=<SERVER_PORT> -Dserver.creds=<CREDS_FILE> firebase-rsocket-server-binary-tcp-<VERSION>.jar`